At exactly 4:00 p.m., the bus began to move.

 "...Do I really mean that?"

-The conductor smiled, brushing rain off his sleeves.
+The man smiled, brushing rain off his sleeves.
 "If you need anything, don't hesitate to ask."

-Rain tapped gently against the windows like fingers drumming on a coffin lid—too steady to be comforting, too soft to be ignored.
+Rain tapped gently against the windows, too steady to comfort, too soft to ignore.

-Stranger sat unmoving, face half-lit by his phone screen.
-His expression was neutral, the kind of cold that didn't ask to be warmed.
-Beside him, Niloy shifted—half-restless, half-bored, too full of thoughts and too empty of silence.
+Stranger sat unmoving, face half-lit by the screen.
+Cold, indifferent.
+Beside him, Niloy shifted—half-restless, half-bored, too full of thought and too empty of silence.

 No reaction.